pizslacker/rust-benchmark/README.md

 ![WUT!?](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExaDdid2pnZndrMGdxZHNydXk3amdscmEyYjRxZGRvN2tmbmNsYXJqZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/YVPwi7L2izTJS/giphy.gif)

 These results were also quite inconsistant.
+If these are reproducible, I can see why Torvalds considers Rust "stable" by now.